Difference Between Direct Cost and Indirect Cost

 As you already know, direct costs are identifiable.
 The challenge the business faces is with indirect costs.

-It is similar to understanding fixed costs and variable costs.
-If you understand how they work, it would be easier for you as a business to use them for your own advantage.
+It is similar to understanding fixed and variable costs.
+If you understand how they work, it would be easier for you as a business to use them for your advantage.

-This has been a guide to Direct vs Indirect Costs.
-Here we discuss the top differences between direct costs and indirect costs along with infographics and comparison table.
+This article has been a guide to Direct Cost vs. Indirect Costs.
+Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Accounting –